We are here to answer all your questions

 To sync the data from the Ride Vision unit to your mobile phone, make sure the motorcycle’s switch is turned on and look for a Wi-Fi network that starts with iRide-XXXXX.
-Once connected, click the “Sync” button in the app and wait for the process to complete before disconnecting and turning the motorcycle’s switch back off.
+Once connected, swipe down the main screen and wait for the process to complete before disconnecting and turning the motorcycle’s switch back off.
 Now the ride data is stored on your mobile phone for offline view.

 First you have to sync the latest ride data from your Ride Vision unit.
 While the Ride Vision unit and your mobile phone are still connected, click on the ride you wish to download and then click on the video.
 This will start downloading both videos (front and rear) and will take a few minutes, depends on the length of the ride.
 Make sure your motorcycle is turned on until download is finished and stay close to the motorcycle while video is downloading.
 Once completed, videos will be available to view via the Ride Vision mobile app.